 How many times have you told yourself that you are not going to eat any more sugar and then found yourself digging into the next cupcake or candy bar in sight?
-If you experience sugar cravings (like many people) you might feel like you have no “willpower” when it comes to sweets.
+If you experience cravings for sugar (like many people) you might feel like you have no “willpower” when it comes to sweets, and may even feel like you're addicted to sugar.
 You might even feel pretty guilty after you eat something sweet.
 Well, you’re not alone.

 While it’s common knowledge that increased sugar consumption has a negative impact on your health, including increased risk for cardiovascular disease and diabetes, it can still be difficult to stay away from sweet flavors.
 As research suggests, the sweet tooth is universal in cultures around the world and has even played a vital role in human evolution.
 The problem with sugar arises with overconsumption.